 Be Considerate When Dumping Your Tanks

-Taking care of the black and grey tanks is not the most exciting part of RV life.
+Caring for the black and grey tanks is not the most exciting part of RV life.
 However, we all have to do it.
 You will always need to dump the tanks.
 But when is it a good time to empty them?

 We recommend emptying the tanks late in the evening before going to bed for the night or first thing in the morning upon waking up.
-There is less of a chance of the odors interrupting your neighbors during these times.
+There is less chance of the odors interrupting your neighbors during these times.

 Control Your Pets…..and Clean Up After Them